 We are currently open by appointment for 30-minute test rides only.
 We’ll resume our two-hour, half-day and full-day rentals in the spring once the bike paths are in better condition.

 We offer full refunds for any cancellations made at least 24 hours before your reservation time.
 If you need to cancel or reschedule your reservation for any reason, email firstname.lastname@example.org or call us at 541-645-5721.

 Our general cancellation policy also applies to bad weather days — as long as you give us 24 hours notice, we’re happy to refund or reschedule your booking.

 On rare occasions, we may cancel rentals on days with thunderstorms or other severe weather in the forecast.
 If this happens, we will notify you by phone and email as soon as possible and offer to refund or reschedule your booking.

 Do you offer group discounts?

-Yes, we offer discounts for groups of 6 to 12 riders.
+Yes, we offer discounts for groups of 8 or more riders.
 Email email@example.com with your group size and preferred dates and we’ll get back to you with availability and booking instructions.